rachel-o-donnell/Mythology-Quiz/README.md

 * Hints
 * Option to mix levels
 * Keep next button in a constant place for better player experience.
+* Option not to be able to use next button unless answr has been given.

 ---